TaylorLegend/odin-recipes/README.md

-This project outlines my capabilities realted to HTML and CSS, which includes skills like elements and tags, working with text, lists, links and images, and commit messages.
+This project delineates my proficiency in HTML and CSS, encompassing competencies such as managing elements and tags, manipulating text, handling lists, links, and images, as well as crafting concise and informative commit messages.